bhagatr11/MyApp-Tutorial-/README.md

-#MyApp
+# MyApp
-This is my app!
+This is Git tutorial stuff that was done by following a tutorial on YouTube by Traversey Media.